geowittejr/DotNetRazorStockTicker/README.md

 ### 2. Configure the API Key

-Register at [Finnhub.io/register](https://finnhub.io/register) to generate an API key.
+Register at <a href="https://finnhub.io/register" target="_blank">Finnhub.io/register</a> to generate an API key.
 Then, configure your API key for the application in one of three ways:

 #### Option 1 — Environment Variable